Anupam-Hari/GPUbenchmarking/README.md

 # Network Benchmark

-Reusable benchmarking framework for comparing `sklearn` RandomForestClassifier against `cuML` RandomForestClassifier on the same processed network traffic dataset.
+Reusable benchmarking framework for comparing `sklearn` ML models against `cuML` ML models on the same processed network traffic dataset.
+The models currently incorporated are RandomForestClassifier, KMeans and KNeighboursClassifier

 ## What This Project Does